mfernest/SEBC/Partner Bootcamp  - Certify.md

 ## <center> MRv1: Roles & Pain Points

-* Job Tracker manages
-    * Scheduling
-    * Cluster resources
-    * Job configuration, status, recent history
+* JobTracker manages scheduling, TaskTrackers, job status, and recent history
-    * TaskTracker status
-* Cluster resources divided into <i>slots</i> that accept either a map or reduce task
+* TaskTrackers set a number of <i>slots</i> that are map- or reduce-specific
+    * Slot count factors include cores, spindles, and workload -- art and science
-    * Configuring slots to avoid under-utilization or saturation is as much art as science
+    * Under-utilization is hard to avoid
+    * Over-utilization can lead you down a difficult path
-* JobTracker hits a wall: ~4k TaskTracker nodes
+* At ~4k TaskTrackers, JobTracker allegedly becomes a bottleneck
-    * JT HA: More often discussed than deemed necessary
+* You can overrun JT cache with too many fast-failing jobs

 ---
 <div style="page-break-after: always;"></div>

-## <center> <a name="mrv2_review"/> MRv2: Design & Configuration
+## <center> <a name="mrv2_review"/> YARN/MRv2: Design

 ### <center> Graphic overview